insolar/docs/docs/source/requester.rst

             pemPrivateKey := pem.EncodeToMemory(&pem.Block{Type:
               "PRIVATE KEY", Bytes: x509Encoded})

-            // Convert the public key to PEM: x509EncodedPub, err := x509.MarshalPKIXPublicKey(&privateKey.PublicKey)
+            // Convert the public key to PEM. x509EncodedPub, err := x509.MarshalPKIXPublicKey(&privateKey.PublicKey)
             if err != nil {
               panic(err)
             }
             pemPublicKey := pem.EncodeToMemory(&pem.Block{Type:
               "PUBLIC KEY", Bytes: x509EncodedPub})
-            // (Optional) Print the key pair:
+            // (Optional) Print the key pair.
             fmt.Println(string(pemPrivateKey))
             fmt.Println(string(pemPublicKey))

             // The main function is to be continued...

-      Now that you've calculated the public key and and converted both public and private keys to PEM, you can transfer funds to other members.
+      Now that you've calculated the public key and converted both public and private keys to PEM, you can transfer funds to other members.

 .. _form_transfer:

 Step 6: Form and send a transfer request
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The transfer request is a signed request to a contract method that transfers some amount of funds to another member.
+The transfer request is a signed request to a contract method that transfers an amount of funds to another member.

-To transfer funds:
+To transfer funds, follow these steps:

 #.
-Acquire the recipient reference — the reference to an existing member to whom you want to transfer the funds.
+In the `web interface <https://wallet.testnet.insolar.io/create-new-wallet>`_, send some funds to your XNS address or member reference returned by the member creation request.
 #.
-Call the ``getNewSeed()`` function and store the new seed into a variable.
+Acquire a recipient reference—reference to an existing member to transfer the funds to.
 #.
+Call the ``getNewSeed()`` function and put a new seed into a variable.
-Form a ``member.transfer`` request payload with:
+#.
+Form a ``member.transfer`` request body with the following values:

    * A new seed
    * An amount of funds to transfer
    * A recipient reference
    * Your reference (XNS address)—for identification
-   * And your public key—to check the signature
+   * Your public key—to check the signature

 #.
-Call the ``sendSignedRequest()`` function and pass it the payload and the paired private key.
+Call the ``sendSignedRequest()`` function and pass it the body and the private key.

-The transfer request will return the factual fee value in its response.
+The transfer request responds with a fee value.

 For example:

-.. attention:: In the highlighted line, replace the ``insolar:YYY...`` placeholder with the reference to the existing recipient member.
+.. attention:: In the highlighted line, replace the ``insolar:YYY...`` placeholder with the reference to an existing recipient member.

 .. code-block:: Go
    :linenos:
-   :emphasize-lines: 15
+   :emphasize-lines: 16
+   :lineno-start: 304

    // Continue in the main() function...

-   // Get a new seed to form a transfer request:
+   // Get a new seed to form a transfer request.
    seed = getNewSeed()

-   // Form a request body for transfer:
+   // Form a request body for the transfer request.
    transferReq := requestBodyWithParams{
      JSONRPC: "2.0",
      Method:  "contract.call",